 PBS Kids is a great example of a channel that incorporates transmedia storytelling.
 PBS Kids does educational and entertaining transmedia storytelling for children particularly well.
 The staff treats the launch of any new series as an opportunity to reach children in numerous ways and on numerous platforms.

 Curious George, by PBS Kids, teaches math skills and enhances vocabulary training by utilizing online games and the characters from the Curious George books and television series.
-The PBS team was able to make learning enjoyable and rewarding for children who were already familiar with the world of Curious George.
+The PBS team is able to make learning enjoyable and rewarding for children who are already familiar with the world of Curious George.

 Applications for Any Business

-Every business has stories to tell, about projects, employees, success stories, and new technology.
-You tell the stories in blog posts, podcasts, and maybe event printed material, adjusting the information for the medium.
+Every business has a story to tell!
+Whether it’s about projects, employees, success stories, or new technology, there’s something to be shared.
+You tell the stories in blog posts, podcasts, and maybe even websites themselves, adjusting the information for the medium.

 At the heart of transmedia storytelling is a great story.
 So, where do great stories come from?
 Listen to this conversation with Laura Buckner.